-- We hope you have found this report to be useful for your own reflection and strategy work. - If you would like to engage further, either for an informal conversation, an Introduction to Deep Adaptation session or for emotional resilience support for yourself or your staff, please get in touch
+We hope you have found this report to be useful for your own reflection and strategy work.

+If you would like to engage further, either for an informal conversation, an Introduction to Deep Adaptation or for emotional resilience support for yourself or your staff, please get in touch.

-Group of Hertfordshire residents concerned with climate risk and adaptation Committed to local community resilience, both practically and emotionally
+We are a Group of Hertfordshire residents concerned with climate risk and the need for adaptation Committed to local community resilience, both practically and emotionally